RunestoneInteractive/thinkcspy/_sources/GeneralIntro/ThePythonProgrammingLanguage.rst

 These examples show Python being run from a Unix command line.
 In other development environments, the details of executing programs may differ.
 Also, most programs are more interesting than this one.

-.. admonition:: Want to learn more about Python?

-	If you would like to learn more about installing and using Python, here are some video links.
-	`Installing Python for Windows <http://youtu.be/9EfGpN1Pnsg>`__ shows you how to install the Python environment under Windows Vista,
-	`Installing Python for Mac <http://youtu.be/MEmEJCLLI2k>`__ shows you how to install under Mac OS/X, and `Installing Python for Linux <http://youtu.be/RLPYBxfAud4>`__ shows you how to install from the Linux command line.
-	`Using Python <http://youtu.be/kXbpB5_ywDw>`__ shows you some details about the Python shell and source code.

 **Check your understanding**